islamfahmy/AI-Projects/README.md

 # AI-Projects
-1) 8 puzzle solver using bfs and dfs and A*
+ implmentation of 8 puzzle game and solving it with c++ using bfs dfs and real time astar search